keivalya/pong/README.md

 This is a super simple python PONG game.
 No need to worry about dependencies, just need to have Python installed in your machine and that's it.

+PS: The person who owns this repo is mere face of it, it's you who is making a difference!
+Keep contributing :)

 ### Clone or Download